High NT? Speak to

 Early NT measurement guidelines

 At 10 weeks the fetus is roughly half the size of a 12-week fetus and anatomically immature.
 Standard Fetal Medicine Foundation (FMF) and NHS criteria are therefore not applicable at 10 weeks, as key landmarks are absent and fetal proportions differ.
-Dr Fred Ushakov (LPC, London, UK) has developed dedicated 10-week criteria based on a full-body crown–rump length (CRL) image in a true mid-sagittal view.
+We have introduced dedicated 10-week criteria based on a full-body crown–rump length (CRL) image in a true mid-sagittal view.
 This differs from the FMF “head-and-thorax fill-the-screen” magnification; otherwise, the NT measurement technique is similar to FMF.
 These early NT criteria apply when CRL <45 mm; for CRL ≥45 mm, use the standard FMF criteria.

 Download The 10 Week NT Assessment Protocol.